-I was intrigued by a light, airy cheesecake that I saw on Google + last August.
+I was intrigued by a light, airy cheesecake I saw on line last August.
 I commented on it, and the original baker, Casey Ching told me to let her know when I made it.
 I said that of course I would.
-And that was 14 months ago.
+And that was ages ago.

 Just because I didn’t make light and airy Japanese Cheesecake immediately didn’t mean that the idea wasn’t percolating in the back of my mind.
 Every few months, I’d go back to that original post and give a happy sigh because I knew that one day, when I had the right inspiration, I’d go for it.